lgauthie/mar-fmnet/README.md

 accurate modulation.

 There is also some other issues with the built in FM module.
-If the mod ratio isn't a whole number, there is some pops and clicks that start to happen in the output signal.
+If the mod ratio isn't a whole number, there will be pops and clicks in the output signal.